CAMP-eXplain-AI/Style-CheXplain/README.md

 The StyleGAN2 implementation is based on the code by [rosinality](https://github.com/rosinality/stylegan2-pytorch/).
 The CheXpert dataset processing and classifier is based on the code from the [CheXplain-Dissection](https://github.com/CAMP-eXplain-AI/CheXplain-Dissection) [2].
-The coordinate search notebook is taken from [Explaing in Style](https://github.com/google/explaining-in-style) [1] paper repo.
+The coordinate search notebook is based on [Explaing in Style](https://github.com/google/explaining-in-style) [1] paper repo.

 ### Requirements
 1. Python 3.7.11